ibm-cloud-docs/containers/cs_locations.md

 ## Deprecated: Previous {{site.data.keyword.cloud_notm}} region and zone structure
 {: #bluemix_regions}

 Previously, your {{site.data.keyword.cloud_notm}} resources were organized into regions.
 Regions are a conceptual tool to organize zones, and can include zones (data centers) in different countries and geographies.
-The following table maps the previous {{site.data.keyword.cloud_notm}} regions, {{site.data.keyword.containerlong_notm}} regions, and {{site.data.keyword.containerlong_notm}} zones.
+The following table maps the previous {{site.data.keyword.cloud_notm}} regions, {{site.data.keyword.containerlong_notm}} regions, and {{site.data.keyword.containerlong_notm}} zone ls.
 Multizone-capable zones are in bold.
 {: shortdesc}

 Region-specific endpoints are deprecated.
 Use the [global endpoint](#endpoint) instead.
 If you must use regional endpoints, [set the `IKS_BETA_VERSION` environment variable in the {{site.data.keyword.containerlong_notm}} plug-in to `0.2`](/docs/containers-cli-plugin?topic=containers-cli-plugin-kubernetes-service-cli#cs_beta).